-To avoid the risk of combustion and other such damages, be sure you keep the propane as cool as possible by keeping it out of direct sunlight when you can and painting it a light color.
+To avoid the risk of combustion and other such damages, keeping the propane tank as cool as possible by placing it out of direct sunlight and painting it a lighter color is best.

-If you live in an extremely cold climate that has little sunlight, you might be able to get away with painting it in a darker color than usual, one that is not heat- and light-reflective.
+If you live in an extremely cold climate with little sunlight, you might choose to paint your propane tank in a darker color than usual, one that is not heat- and light-reflective.

-But be sure you look at local and state rules about this before proceeding.
-You can talk to your propane supplier for information about this if you want to use one of these less common paint colors.
+But be sure to look at local and state rules before proceeding.
+You can talk to your propane supplier for information about this if you want to use one of these less common creative paint colors.

 The Bottom Line